jkxyz/obsidian-sync-mcp/README.md

 # Obsidian Sync MCP on Cloudflare

-A single-vault, remote MCP server backed by official Obsidian Sync.
-A Cloudflare Worker handles MCP and OAuth, one named Durable Object serializes vault activity and records idempotency state, and a Cloudflare Container runs the official `obsidian-headless` client plus a local SQLite FTS5 index.
+> [!WARNING]
+> **Alpha quality:** This software is under active development and may contain bugs that interrupt sync or modify or delete vault data unexpectedly.
+Keep independent backups, and do not rely on it as the only copy of important data.

+Obsidian Sync MCP lets an MCP-capable assistant work with the same private Obsidian vault you use on desktop and mobile.
+It runs remotely on Cloudflare, connects through official Obsidian Sync, and exposes OAuth-protected tools for searching, reading, creating, editing, moving, and deleting notes and attachments.
+MCP clients never need direct access to your Obsidian credentials or a locally mounted copy of the vault.

+Before a write, the service pulls the latest vault state; afterward, it syncs the result back to Obsidian.
+It also reconciles the complete vault—including configuration and attachments—with a selected GitHub repository, providing version history without treating Git as a shortcut around Sync.
+Vault operations are serialized, writes are revision-guarded and idempotent, and suspicious deletion sets are stopped for verification before they can become authoritative.

-This is an implementation for one private vault, not a multi-tenant service.
-It is intentionally deny-by-default around paths, outbound network access, OAuth scopes, and destructive writes.
+The project is designed to be self-hosted for one private vault rather than operated as a multi-tenant service.
+A Cloudflare Worker handles MCP, OAuth, and the admin UI; a Durable Object coordinates activity; and a Cloudflare Container runs `obsidian-headless`, the search index, and Git reconciliation.
+Access, paths, outbound networking, OAuth scopes, and destructive operations are deny-by-default.

 ## What it provides